httpwg/http-extensions/draft-ietf-httpbis-variants.md

 # The "Variant-Key" HTTP Header Field {#variant-key}

-The Variant-Key HTTP response header field is used to indicate the value(s) from the Variants header field that identify the representation it occurs within.
+The Variant-Key HTTP response header field is used to indicate the values from the Variants header field that identify the representation it occurs within.

 ~~~
 Variant-Key      =  available-values